 Who knew that putting “the posters between the booze and the participants” was a suggestion on the tip of the tongue of so many members?
 This level of detail in member preference is shaping the scope and scale of the next international meeting of the Society as a result of two electronic surveys conducted earlier this year.
 Dr. David Hafner (david.hafner(at)state.nm.us) and his team are using this survey data to plan the next international meeting, to be held in 8-12 January 2009 at Merida, Mexico.
 Dr. Hafner’s team is wrestling with issues ranging from how to register and entertain the nonscientists traveling with their biogeographer partners to how to recruit and prepare the speakers for the various symposia.
 Polling results indicate that the success or failure of the next meeting hinges, in the collective mind of members, on several key decisions made well in advance of the actual meeting.
-The central challenge before the IBS Board is how to maintain the intimacy and intensity of the next meeting while recognizing the explosive growth of IBS.
-In the past two years IBS has tripled in size.
+The central challenge before the In the past two years IBS has tripled in size.
 IBS membership now exceeds 700 and may well grow again, substantially, by January 2009.
 Biogeography is a hot topic and is attracting increasing attention around the world.
 Members tell us that being bigger should not be the goal and that we should consider capping membership or meeting attendance in order to keep the international meetings intimate.
 Such caps may be necessary but until that decision is made other means of accommodating our rapidly expanding membership also are being explored.

 In particular, members said that creating concurrent sessions to reduce session size would diminish the value of the meeting.
 Full plenary sessions allow for a shared meeting experience.
 That experience forms the basis for conversations and interactions throughout the four-day meeting.
 However, there is a strong desire to hear additional points of view and to expand opportunities for discussion.
 Rather than running parallel sessions provocative presentations from a wider array of scientists and graduate students are being proposed.
 Such an approach would require more pre-meeting planning but would result in greater value for participants.